 Although the constitution and law provide for freedom of association, the government restricted this right.
 The law requires all NGOs to register with the Ministry of Justice and all foreign assistance to be coordinated through the Ministry of Foreign Affairs.
 Unregistered NGO activity is punishable by a fine, short-term detention, and confiscation of property.
 The law requires all religious groups to register with the Ministry of Justice and sets out a schedule of fines for religious activity conducted by unregistered groups.

-The government reported that 129 NGOs were registered in the country, including seven international NGOs.
-Four new public organizations were registered.
+The government reported that as of year’s end, 134 NGOs were registered in the country, including four new public organizations.
 Of those registered NGOs, international organizations recognized only a few as independent.
 NGOs reported the government presented numerous administrative obstacles to NGOs that attempted to register.
 Authorities rejected some applications repeatedly on technical grounds.
 Some organizations awaiting registration found alternate ways to carry out activities, such as registering as businesses or subsidiaries of other registered groups, but others were forced to temporarily suspend or limit their activities.
 Although the law states there is a process for registering foreign assistance, NGOs had difficulty registering bilateral foreign assistance under the 2013 decree requiring such registration.

 Observers noted several barriers to the formation and functioning of civil society.
 These included regulations that permit the Ministry of Justice to send representatives to association events and meetings and requirements that associations notify the government about their planned activities.